Art: © Jessica Keiko Mitsumasu

 Yet as a commentary on parenthood and home, the story presses us beyond unavailable fathers.
 The longing for belonging persists despite his caring, adoptive parents.
 This is not the case of a fatherless vagabond, and perhaps this is partly the point.
 We may have wonderful parents, but we still long for something else that enables us to belong.
 It's like our parents are a foretaste of another love that makes a home.

 There is, nonetheless, something about Hercules' journey that makes me uncomfortable.
-He wants to find home, but the only way he can get there is through heroism.
+He wants to find a home, but the only way he can get there is through heroism.
 Imagine that.
 Home is there, but you can only go there if you achieve enough.
 In many ways, this runs counter to what home is supposed to be.
-Home is where we can go when we are broken, when we need comfort, and to hear the voice of one who says, no matter what our failure, "My boy."
+Home is where we can go when we are broken, need comfort, and hear the voice of one who says, no matter what our failure, "My boy."
 The necessity of performance points to the inadequacy of the home that Hercules seeks.
 He was not safe from abduction those many years ago.
 More importantly, the gates cannot open without heroism.
 The onus is on Hercules.
 Is Mount Olympus really the place he seeks?

 The plot becomes increasingly layered as Hercules begins to vanquish all his foes.
 Despite my reservations of heroism as a condition to accessing home, there is something true about the standard of heroism presented in the movie.
 Like his Disney predecessor Aladdin, Hercules misperceives what the good life, or being a hero, entails.
 He becomes rich, famous, and repeatedly beats up the bad guys.
 But that's not enough.
 Heroism, as Zeus reminds him, requires a deep look at the heart, not the wallet or work portfolio.
 This is precisely when Hercules becomes discouraged.
 He has it all, and yet he has nothing.
 Entangled in his agent's latest labyrinth of meetings, media appearances, and now posing in Scar's fur coat, Hercules has a moment of clarity.
 "What's the point?"